 A constitution defines the scope of the activities that a company carries out.
 It is the foundation for the company to start its business.
 Since it is one of the most important documents, the company must take great care while drafting it.

-4. During applications of bank accounts, bank loans, grants, licensed etc.
+4. During applications of bank accounts, bank loans, grants, licenses etc.

 The opposite party would investigate the company’s constitution to understand the relationship between stakeholders, the scope of activities and how these fit into their risk assessment.
 Having unusual circumstances might be flagged out and questioned during your applications.